 Do not shake a syringe that contains mepolizumab.

-If you are using mepolizumab and have asthma, continue to take or use all other medications that your doctor has prescribed to treat your asthma.
-Do not decrease your dose of any other asthma medication or stop taking any other medication that has been prescribed by your doctor unless your doctor tells you to do so.
+Continue to take or use all other medications that your doctor has prescribed to treat your condition.
+Do not decrease your dose of any other medication or stop taking any other medication that has been prescribed by your doctor unless your doctor tells you to do so.
 Your doctor may want to decrease the doses of your other medications gradually.

 Always look at mepolizumab solution before injecting it.
 Check that the expiration date has not passed and that the liquid is clear and colorless or slightly yellow to slightly brown.
 The liquid should not contain visible particles.
 Do not use a syringe that is frozen or if the liquid is cloudy or contains small particles.

-Mepolizumab injection is not used to treat a sudden attack of asthma symptoms.
-Your doctor will prescribe a short-acting inhaler to use during attacks.
-Talk to your doctor about how to treat symptoms of a sudden asthma attack.
-If your asthma symptoms get worse or if you have asthma attacks more often, be sure to talk to your doctor.
+Mepolizumab injection is not used to treat sudden attacks of breathing problems caused by asthma or COPD.
+Talk to your doctor about how to treat symptoms of a sudden breathing problem.
+If your asthma or COPD symptoms get worse or if you have breathing problems more often, talk to your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.